Understanding MCP Server Timeout Errors

 1. Slow Server Startup

-Many MCP servers need to initialize connections to databases, load large models, or compile TypeScript before they can respond.
-If initialization takes longer than the client's connection timeout (typically 10-30 seconds), you'll see a timeout on the very first request.
-This is especially common with servers that connect to external APIs or load heavy dependencies.
+Many MCP servers need to initialize connections to databases, load large models, compile TypeScript, or download dependencies before they can respond to any request.
+If initialization takes longer than the client's connection timeout (typically 10-30 seconds), you will see a timeout on the very first request.
+This is especially common with servers that connect to remote APIs, load machine learning models, or use npx for the first time (which downloads the package).

 Symptoms: Timeout occurs immediately when the client starts.
-Subsequent restarts sometimes work (because dependencies are cached).
-The server logs show initialization steps in progress when the client gives up.
+Subsequent restarts sometimes work because dependencies are cached.
+The server logs show initialization steps still in progress when the client gives up.

 2. Network Latency

 When using Streamable HTTP transport instead of stdio, network conditions directly affect response times.
-High latency connections, VPN tunnels, or proxy servers can push response times beyond the timeout threshold.
-This is particularly common in corporate environments with strict network policies.
+High latency connections, VPN tunnels, corporate proxy servers, or remote servers across geographic regions can push response times beyond the timeout threshold.
+This is particularly common in corporate environments with strict network policies or when using MCP servers deployed in the cloud.

 3. Large Response Payloads

-MCP servers that return large datasets - such as database query results, file system listings, or web scraping output - may exceed the timeout while the response is still being serialized and transmitted.
-A query returning thousands of rows or a file listing with deep recursion can easily take 30+ seconds.
+MCP servers that return large datasets - such as database query results with thousands of rows, recursive file system listings, or full web page content from scraping - may exceed the timeout while the response is still being serialized and transmitted.
+A query returning 10,000 rows or a directory listing with 50,000 files can easily take 30+ seconds to process and format.

-Each MCP client has its own default timeout, and they vary significantly:
+Each MCP client has its own default timeout, and they vary significantly.
+Knowing the defaults and how to adjust them is essential for working with slow servers:

-In VS Code, add timeout configuration to your settings.json:
+In VS Code, add a timeout field to your server configuration in .vscode/mcp.json or settings.json:

 {